 After the bedtime brushing, don’t let your child eat anything or drink anything but water.
 Even a bedtime bottle of milk can cause cavities.

 Limit sugar in your child’s diet (soda, candy, cake, cookies, juice boxes, etc.) to reduce the risk of cavities.

 A child’s first dental appointment should be around the time their first tooth erupts.
 These early appointments (age 1-3) help the child get used to the dental office and will teach them how to take good care of their teeth.
 These are intended to be educational, prevention appointments.
-Parents will be involved in early appointments because the child feels comfortable sitting on the parent’s lap while the dentist examines their mouth.
+Parents will be involved in early appointments because the child feels comfortable sitting on the parent’s lap while the dentist examines their mouths.

 Should I be in the room during my child’s appointment?

 At my office, parents are always welcome in the treatment room with their children.
-However if you feel anxious, a child can sense this, and they may be more likely to act out.
+However, if you feel anxious, a child can sense this, and they may be more likely to act out.
 You may choose to wait in the waiting room.
 Parents will always be informed of each appointment’s treatment.
 If there is any problem during an appointment, we will notify you immediately.

 I never do dentistry on a child who is apprehensive or uncooperative.
 I do not restrain or force children to receive treatment.

-After a successful dental visit we reward children with stickers or other prizes.
+After a successful dental visit, we reward children with stickers or other prizes.